Mellieejj/Haakdraak-webshop-server/README.md

 - As a user I can order my cart, even if the products are not in stock.
 - As a user I can add a message to my order to specify things.
 - As a user I get an email after placing an order.
-- On a project details I want to see, a suggestion of what products I can buy with that item.
+- On project details I want to see, a suggestion of what products I can buy with that item.
 - As Admin user I want to login to see all the orders and edit (change status, or add/change products)

 -- :computer: I'm still working on my app to improve and finish all my user stories, probaly make more features. --